citp/privacy-policy-historical/h/ho/hom/homedics.com.md

 Please contact privacy@homedics.com to report any known or suspected privacy or security breaches or to submit privacy-related questions or complaints about privacy.

-©2016 HoMedics, LLC.
+©2017 HoMedics, LLC.
 All Rights Reserved.

-Last updated January 28, 2016
+Last updated February 3, 2017